Bovine genital campylobacteriosis

 Technical information

-The pathogen occurs worldwide in cattle.
-The reservoir is the preputial mucosa of clinically healthy bulls.
-Campylobacter fetus subsp. venerealis can cause fertility problems in cattle with failure to conceive or implant, early embryonic death or abortion.
+The pathogen is found in cattle worldwide.
+The reservoir is the prepucial mucosa of clinically healthy bulls.
+Campylobacter fetus subsp. venerealis can cause fertility problems in cattle, including failure to conceive or implant, early embryonic death or abortion.

 Diagnostic